 How to File and Prepare for Court

-1) Determine where to file.
-Before you can bring a suit in Small Claims Court, it must be determined that the court has jurisdiction over your type of legal problem, and that it has jurisdiction over the party you are suing.
+Before you can bring a suit in Small Claims Court, it must be determined that the court has jurisdiction over your type of legal problem and that it has jurisdiction over the party you are suing.
 A case must be filed where the defendant resides or the claim arose (where the events happened).
 Draper Justice Court has jurisdiction only within the Draper City boundaries.
-Once you have determined that Draper City Justice Court has jurisdiction over your case, it is suggested that you use our court specific forms for all filings.
+Once you have determined that Draper City Justice Court has jurisdiction over your case, it is suggested that you use our court-specific forms for all filings.

-3) Compile pertinent information that applies to your case.
-Please provide originals and two copies of all evidence to be presented at court hearing.
-This information may include canceled checks, purchase orders, written contracts and other evidence.
+Please provide originals and two copies of all evidence to be presented at the court hearing.
+This information may include canceled checks, purchase orders, written contracts, and other evidence.
 Organize your information or items in chronological order and be sure to check the dates carefully.
 Accuracy will be a crucial factor in determining the outcome of the case.
 You should also be prepared to prove to the court how much money you will need to fix the problem.
-Your own estimate of the cost is usually not sufficient.
+Your estimate of the cost is usually not sufficient.
 It is strongly suggested that you file copies of written contracts, evidence, checks, or items that are pertinent to the case with the court at the time of filing or anytime before your trial date.
-The Small Claims Judge will usually review the file before going into to court to preside over your case.
+The Small Claims Judge will usually review the file before going into court to preside over your case.

-4) Bring a disinterested party.
-If your claim deals with the adequacy of a service, or workmanship, or some other issue where the opinion of a disinterested party who is knowledgeable and or is an expert about the subject may be available, he/she should appear in person at the trial on your behalf.
+If your claim deals with the adequacy of a service, workmanship, or some other issue where the opinion of a disinterested party who is knowledgeable and or is an expert about the subject may be available, he/she should appear in person at the trial on your behalf.